 - In a heavy bottom sauce pan, stir together the brown sugar, butter and heavy cream until well combined and brown sugar is dissolved.

 - Bring to a boil.
 Boil for 3 minutes without stirring.
 (Stirring can cause the sugars to crystalize, which we don’t want!
 Smooth caramel only!)

 - When it reaches the softball stage, remove from heat and stir in the vanilla extract.

 - Allow the sauce to cool before using.

-How do I make sure my caramel is done without a candy thermometer?
+How do I make sure my Homemade Caramel is done without a candy thermometer?

 If you don’t have a candy thermometer, you can easily do the ice water trick.
 Fill a small bowl with cold, ice water.
 Then take a teaspoon of your mixture and drop it into the water.
 If it forms a soft pliable ball, it is in the softball stage (about 230°- 235°F) and is ready to go!

 Store in an airtight container (I like a mason jar) in the fridge for up to 1 week.
 You can also freeze for up to 1 month!

 Not exactly.
 While the primary ingredient in caramel is sugar, making caramel often involves more than just boiling sugar!
 Depending on the desired final product, other ingredients like butter, cream, or water might be added and heated until they caramelize and turn DELICIOUS.